mworion/MountWizzard4/docs/source/install/mw4.rst

     MW4_Update.command     # OSx

 scripts.
 In some circumstances this might be necessary, but for normal use MW4 has it's own internal updater and using the script is not necessary.
+The command script updates to the latest release, alpha or beta releases are left out.